robomq/robomq.io/docs/request-reply.md

 ```

 When requests are received, a callback function will be invoked to print the message content and reply according to the reply-to property of request message.
+This time, we have set `no_ack` to false.
 If reply succeeds, ACK the request message; otherwise, NACK it, so it will be re-queued.

 ```python
 def onMessage(channel, method, properties, body):